c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 ### Substruct conversions

-Substructs may be used in place of its parent structs in many cases.
+A substruct may be used in place of any of its parent structs (i.e. in place of any of the types of its `inline` members) in many cases.
 The rule is as follows:

 1. A substruct pointer may implicitly convert to a parent struct.
-2. A substruct *value* may be implicitly assigned to a variable with the parent struct type, This will *truncate* the value, copying only the parent part of the substruct.
+2. A substruct *value* may be implicitly assigned to a variable with the parent struct type.
+This will *truncate* the value, copying only the parent part of the substruct.
 However, a substruct value cannot be assigned its parent struct.
 3. Substruct slices and arrays *can not* be cast (implicitly or explicitly) to an array of the parent struct type.

 ### Pointer conversions